 Police Protection

-Mars Hill continues to rely on the State Police and County Sheriff’s Department for police services.
+Mars Hill continues to rely on the State Police and County Sheriff’s Department for police services, as it has for the last 20 years.
+Two sheriffs are assigned to Mars Hill which is working well.
 The Town paid Aroostook County $103,000 for services in 2011.

 There has been some discussion about the need and/or desirability a local police presence.
+Recently Mars HiIll agreed to provide office turn around space for the assigned sheriffs in Town Hall.
+The presence of police vehicles parked near or on Main Street is viewed as a deterrent for potential problems.
+This arrangement is working well and is a win win for both sides.

 Fire Protection